erikdubois/arcolinux-nemesis/README.md

 # ArchLinux Tweak Tool info

-You can find all information about the ATT here
+Install the ATT from the AUR

 yay archlinux tweak

 paru archlinux tweak

-select it and install it
+select the correct number and install it

-you can get the keys and mirrors in like that too
+You can get the keys and mirrors in via the ATT

+You can find all information about the ATT here

 https://github.com/arcolinux/archlinux-tweak-tool